Mojo-Numerics-and-Algorithms-group/NuMojo/docs/style guide.md

     ...
 ```

-Fields and aliases should have a docstring below them describing what they are.
+Fields and comptimes should have a docstring below them describing what they are.
 They should be no longer than a single sentence and should start with a capital letter and end with a period.

 ```rust
 struct AStruct[param:AnyType](AnyType):